cftellezc/GA_PSO_ECC_parameter_Optimization/README.md

 ## Introduction

 We explore and compare the **Genetic Algorithm (GA)** and **Particle Swarm Optimization (PSO)** to optimize ECC parameters, such as the elliptic curve coefficients, prime number, generator point, group order, and cofactor.
 The analysis is conducted in a simulated e-commerce environment, with a strong focus on traditional computing.
-For detailed insights into the study's methodology and findings, please refer to the corresponding paper [here](https://doi.org/10.48550/arXiv.2310.06752).
+For detailed insights into the study's methodology and findings, please refer to the corresponding paper [Comparing AI Algorithms for Optimizing Elliptic Curve Cryptography Parameters in Third-Party E-Commerce Integrations: A Pre-Quantum Era Analysis](https://doi.org/10.48550/arXiv.2310.06752).

 ## Main Findings